Deinonychus: Description

-Deinonychus possessed large "hands" (manus) with three claws on each finger.
+Deinonychus possessed large "hands" (manus) with three claws on each forelimb.
 The first digit was shortest and the second was longest.
-Each foot bore a sickle-shaped claw on the second tow, which was probably used during predation.
+Each hind foot bore a sickle-shaped claw on the second digit, which was probably used during predation.

 No skin impressions have ever been found in association with fossils of Deinonychus.
-Nevertheless, highly supported evidence suggests that dromaeosaurids, including Deinonychus, had feathers.
+Nonetheless, the evidence suggests that the Dromaeosauridae, including Deinonychus, had feathers.
 The genus Microraptor is both older geologically and more primitive phylogenetically than Deinonychus, and within the same family.
 Multiple fossils of Microraptor preserve pennaceous, vaned feathers like those of modern birds on the arms, legs, and tail, along with covert and contour feathers.
 Velociraptor is geologically younger than Deinonychus, but even more closely related.
-A specimen of Velociraptor has been found with quill knobs on the left ulna.
-Quill knobs are where the follicular ligaments are attached, and are a direct indicator of feathers of modern aspect.
+A specimen of Velociraptor has been found with quill knobs on the ulna.
+Quill knobs are where the follicular ligaments attached, and are a direct indicator of feathers of modern aspect.

 Classification

-Deinonychus antirrhopus is one of the best known dromaeosaurid species, and also a close relative of the smaller Velociraptor, which is found in younger, Late Cretaceous rock formations of Central Asia.
+Deinonychus antirrhopus is one of the best known dromaeosaurid species, and also a close relative of the smaller Velociraptor, which is found in younger, Late Cretaceous-age rock formations in Central Asia.
 The clade they form is called Velociraptorinae.
 The subfamily name Velociraptorinae was first coined by Rinchen Barsbold in 1983 and originally contained the single genus Velociraptor.
-Later, Phil Currie included most dromaeosaurids.
-Two Late Cretaceous genera, Tsaagan from Mongolia and Saurornitholestes from North America, may also be close relatives, but the latter is poorly known and hard to classify.
-Velociraptor and its allies are regarded as using their claws more than their skulls as killing tools, as opposed to dromaeosaurines like Dromaeosaurus, which have stockier skulls and larger teeth.
-Phylogenetically, dromaeosaurids represent one of the non-avialan dinosaur groups most closely related to birds.
+Later, Phil Currie included most of the dromaeosaurids.
+Two Late Cretaceous genera, Tsaagan from Mongolia and the North American Saurornitholestes, may also be close relatives, but the latter is poorly known and hard to classify.
+Velociraptor and its allies are regarded as using their claws more than their skulls as killing tools, as opposed to dromaeosaurines like Dromaeosaurus, which have stockier skulls.
+Phylogenetically, the dromaeosaurids represent one of the non-avialan dinosaur groups most closely related to birds.
 The cladogram below follows a 2015 analysis by paleontologists Robert DePalma, David Burnham, Larry Martin, Peter Larson, and Robert Bakker, using updated data from the Theropod Working Group.
-This study currently classifies Deinonychus as a member of Dromaeosaurinae.
+This study currently classifies Deinonychus as a member of the Dromaeosaurinae.

 A 2021 study of the dromaeosaurid Kansaignathus recovered Deinonychus as a velociraptorine rather than a dromaeosaurine, with Kansaignathus being an intermediate basal form more advanced than Deinonychus but more primitive than Velociraptor.
 The cladogram below showcases these newly described relationships: